-Looking to “save as” a new file in Vim or set up a shortcut to save while typing?
-Find out here how to save files in Vim (including “save as”, file encodings and setting up your own shortcuts).
+Looking for a “Save” button in Vim on the terminal?
+Wondering how to write a document to a new file or set up a shortcut to save while you type?
+Find out here how to save files in Vim ⤓ (including "save as", file encodings and setting up your own shortcuts).

 First, the Midnight Commute